Early Signs of Dementia or Just Aging?

 These tests can help distinguish between dementia and normal aging by providing objective and reliable information about the person’s cognitive status and brain health.
 However, these tests are not perfect, and they may only sometimes give a clear or definitive diagnosis.
 Sometimes, the diagnosis of dementia may depend on the doctor’s clinical judgment based on the medical history, symptoms, and observations of the person and their family.

 Various factors, such as genetics, vascular disease, head injury, etc, can cause dementia.
 Some of these factors are modifiable, meaning they can be changed or controlled by lifestyle choices or medical interventions.
-Some factors, such as age or family history, are non-modifiable and cannot be changed or controlled.
+Some factors, such as age or family history, are non-modifiable and cannot be altered or controlled.

-Dementia affects the brain structure and function and progresses over time.
-Depending on the type and cause of dementia, the symptoms and course of dementia may vary.
+Dementia affects brain structure and function and progresses over time.
+Depending on the type and cause of dementia, the symptoms and course may vary.
 However, most types of dementia follow a general pattern of stages, from mild to moderate to severe.
 As dementia progresses, the cognitive abilities and daily functioning of the person decline, and they may need more assistance and care from others.

 Dementia can impair various cognitive abilities, such as memory, attention, language, reasoning, etc. These abilities are essential for performing multiple tasks and activities in daily life, such as remembering names and faces, paying attention to conversations, expressing thoughts and feelings, making decisions, solving problems, etc. When these abilities are affected by dementia, the person may face various challenges and difficulties in their personal, social, and professional life.
+Dementia can be prevented or delayed by maintaining and improving cognitive health and reducing the risk factors of dementia.
+Some tips and strategies to do so are:

 • Physical exercise.
 Physical exercise can improve blood circulation, oxygen delivery, and nutrient supply to the brain, stimulating the growth and survival of new brain cells and connections.
 Physical exercise can also reduce the risk of cardiovascular disease, diabetes, obesity, and other conditions that may contribute to dementia.
 Doing at least 150 minutes of moderate-intensity aerobic exercise per week, such as brisk walking, jogging, cycling, swimming, etc., is recommended.